-During the last quarter of the nineteenth century and into the twentieth century B. B. Paddock (1844-1922) was Fort Worth’s biggest cheerleader.
+During the last quarter of the nineteenth century and into the twentieth century B. B. Paddock was Fort Worth’s biggest cheerleader.
 (Photo from Paddock’s four-volume history Fort Worth and the Texas Northwest.)

-The Star-Telegram obituary said Paddock, born in Ohio, never attended a day of school, lived among the Indians for a year, and, although a northerner by birth, enlisted at age eighteen in the Confederate army, where he served as a “secret service operative,” was captured seven times and escaped seven times.
+The Star-Telegram obituary said Paddock, born in Ohio in 1844, never attended a day of school, lived among Indians for a year, and, although a northerner by birth, enlisted at age eighteen in the Confederate army, where he served as a “secret service operative,” was captured seven times and escaped seven times.
 (In 1862 his father enlisted in the Union army at age fifty-four, was killed the next year at Vicksburg.)

 Paddock was a founder of the Fort Worth Board of Trade, two-term state representative, and four-term mayor.
 He was honorary president for life of the chamber of commerce, was ramrod of the Texas Spring Palace exhibition of 1889-1890.
 He helped to create Fort Worth’s fire department, water department, city parks, and the school system.
 He worked to bring the packing plants to town.
 He edited a four-volume history of the region.

 But Paddock is best remembered as a newspaperman.
 In 1872, soon after moving to Fort Worth, he bought the Democrat.

 In 1882, when the Democrat became the Gazette, Paddock was managing editor.
 In his day the lines among editorial, news, and advertising content were blurred.
-With unbridled boosterism Paddock used the pages of his newspapers the way a cheerleader uses a megaphone.
+With unabashed boosterism Paddock used the pages of his newspapers the way a cheerleader uses a megaphone.
 He assured Fort Worth’s residents that they could do anything they set their minds to.
 Reading his newspapers today, you get the feeling that Paddock could have coaxed the prickly pears and prairie dogs into doing “the wave.”

 Fort Worth offered, he wrote, the best of both worlds: “the legally constituted society of the east and the free and untrammeled life of the west.”

 Paddock especially promoted Fort Worth as a railroad center with his “I think we can, I think we can” confidence.